How to get a personal licence in England

-To get your Personal Licence you must be at least 18 years old and have obtained an ‘accredited qualification’.
-The Award for Personal Licence Holders (APLH) is a popular example of the ‘accredited qualification’; we run this course at our Sheffield offices throughout the year.
+- Have obtained an ‘accredited qualification’.
+The Award for Personal Licence Holders (APLH) is a popular example of the ‘accredited qualification’; we run this course at our Sheffield offices throughout the year

 As long as you meet these 4 criteria (age, qualification, non-forfeiture and right to work) you can apply for a personal licence regardless of what criminal convictions you may have.

 If you have no criminal convictions to disclose you must be granted a personal licence.
-If you do have convictions, the Police may object and a hearing before the Licensing Committee will be arranged to decide whether to grant or refuse your licence.
+If you have unspent relevant convictions, the Police may object and a hearing before the Licensing Committee will be arranged to decide whether to grant or refuse your licence.

-We can help you with every aspect of the application from providing the necessary training course, obtaining the Basic Disclosure and preparing and submitting your application to the Licensing Authority; all you have to do is get in touch.
+We can help you with every aspect of your personal licence application, from providing the necessary training course, obtaining the basic disclosure and preparing and submitting your application to the licensing authority.

 Award for Personal Licence Holders (APLH)